 The REACH programs provide crisis assessments to persons with DD that are experiencing a behavioral health crisis in various settings.
-The full array of REACH crisis assessments and their locations is available in both the quarterly Adult and Children's REACH Data Summary Reports.
-The data provided below speak to the percentage of persons that are known to the system that receive REACH crisis assessments at home, the residential setting, or other community setting, in comparison to crisis assessments completed in emergency rooms/departments or CSB locations.
+The data provided below speak to the percentage of persons that are that receive REACH crisis assessments at home, the residential setting, or other community setting, in comparison to crisis assessments completed in emergency rooms/departments or CSB office.
 It is most desirable that persons in crisis receive a crisis assessment in the location in which the crisis event occurs, as opposed to being removed from their community setting to be assessed in a different location.

 The graph above displays region by region, as well as all regions totaled, the percentage of adults and children combined that are known to the system that received REACH crisis assessments in the home, the residential setting, or other community setting (non-hospital/CSB location).
-A compliance indicator target has been set of 86% of children and adults who are known to the system will receive REACH crisis assessments at home, the residential setting, or other community setting (non-hospital/CSB location), filing reference 7.8.
-As displayed above, 50% of persons received REACH crisis assessments in a community location in FY24Q3 as opposed to 42% in FY24Q2.
-This data indicates that the target has not been met for this indicator.
-These data should not be confused with the crisis assessment data included in the Adult and Children's REACH Data Summary Reports, as those data include all persons receiving a crisis assessment as opposed to just persons known to the system in the previous graphical display.
+A compliance indicator target was set at 86% of children and adults who are known to the system will receive REACH crisis assessments at home, the residential setting, or other community setting (non-hospital/CSB location), filing reference 7.8.
+The indicator is now defined as stated in the Permanent Injunction, IV.
+TERMS.
+32. Community Setting Crisis Assessments.
+The Commonwealth will work to achieve a goal that 86% of children and adults receive crisis assessments at home, the residential setting, or other community setting (non-hospital/non-CSB office).
+Crisis Receiving Center ("CRC") will only be counted as an "other community setting" after it is determined that the individual or supported decision maker was not directed by the Call Center, Emergency Services, or Mobile Crisis staff to present at a

+CRC.
+As displayed above, 47% of persons received REACH crisis assessments in a community location in FY25Q3.
+This data indicates that the target has not been met.